ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Effect of Different Thresholds in Activation Threshold Shifting

 \section{Effect of Different Thresholds in Activation Threshold Shifting}

-As mentioned in Section~\ref{sec:thres-adj}, the threshold $T$ is an important hyper-parameter in activation threshold shifting, the last step of ProSparse.
-In the overall experimental results, we choose $T=0.01$ for both ProSparse-7B and ProSparse-13B to balance the sparsity and performance.
-For comprehensiveness, we list the results under other thresholds in Table~\ref{tab:different-thred}.
-As can be observed, a small $T$ results in a quite limited sparsity improvement compared with the version without activation threshold shifting, while a large $T$ can cause non-negligible performance degradation.
-Therefore, we choose $T=0.01$ to strike a balance.
+As mentioned in Section~\ref{sec:thres-adj}, the threshold $t$ is an important hyper-parameter in activation threshold shifting, the last step of ProSparse.
+In the overall experimental results, we choose $t=0.01$ for both ProSparse-7B and ProSparse-13B to balance the sparsity and performance.
+Here we list the results under other thresholds in Table~\ref{tab:different-thred}.
+As can be observed, a small $t$ results in a quite limited sparsity improvement compared with the version without activation threshold shifting, while a larger $t$ can cause more performance degradation.
+Therefore, we choose $t=0.01$ to strike a balance.